Nonlinear Equilibrium Transitions in a Potential Game Model for Federated Learning: Introduction

 \end{definition}}

-\subsection{Outline of the paper.}
+\subsection{Outline of the Paper}

 The remainder of the paper is organized as follows.
-In \Cref{sec_FL_potential_game}, we model the FL training process as a potential game and demonstrate the existence of the NE.
-Next, in \Cref{sec_homo_game_uniq}, we focus on the uniqueness of the NE in a homogeneous scenario and study the convergence of the best-response algorithm.
-The simulation results and analysis are presented in \Cref{sec_numrical}, followed by detailed technical proofs and theorems in \Cref{sec_proof}.
+In \Cref{sec_FL_potential_game}, we present the design of our FL game and establish the existence of an NE\@.
+Next, in \Cref{sec_homo_game_uniq}, we focus on the uniqueness of the NE in a stationary scenario and study the convergence of the best-response algorithm.
+Simulation results are presented and analyzed in \Cref{sec_numrical}, followed by detailed technical proofs and theorems in \Cref{sec_proof}.
 Finally, we summarize our conclusions and perspectives in \Cref{sec_conclusions}.